THE ELWICK FAMILY

 The houses were all occupied by agricultural workers but became holiday lets over the years as gradually less people worked on the land & machinery took over.
 People wanted to live where more main services were & there was no local public transport, so Elwick Farm Holiday Cottages was born.

 Elwick is in the Lindisfarne National Nature Reserve and the Northumberland Area of Outstanding Natural Beauty( AONB), one of forty six in the Country & stretches for 100 miles from Berwick southwards.
 Because of this it is a special nesting & breeding place & you may see the Warden down there sometimes.
-There is a footpath that goes down to the shore, it takes about fifteen minutes to get there.
+There is a footpath that goes down to the shore and wildlife observation point, it takes about fifteen minutes to get there.
 Dog owners must be aware of the birds, especially at breeding times.